fandianpf/antlr4-regressionTestRig/README.md

 moment this trace is sent directly to the System.out).

 * *-diagnostics* diagnostic warning messages are captured to the result file.

+* *-primaryIndent primaryIndentString* the (primary) string used to indent the parse tree output for each recursive level.

+* *-secondaryIndent secondaryIndentString* the (secondary) string used to indent the parse tree output for each recursive level.

+* *-indentCycle indentCyclePeriod* the last indent in each indent cycle will use the secondary indent string (rather than the primary indent string).
+This makes it easier to determe the recursive depth of the parse tree at any one node.

 * *-encoding encodingName* read the input file using the encoding provided by "encodingname".